Scorchify/urban-gust-optimized-uav/Journal.md

 **Total Time Spent: 2.5 hrs**

 ## 7/25 + 7/26: Learned mavlink, re-learned csv, and developed mav_listener.py and logger.py files - Ayden
 Today I worked on learning and developing the logic to read sensor data from the Pixhawk (which is running ardupilot) on the Raspberry Pi via Mavlink.
 To do this, I created a listener file that reads the output of the Pixhawk and "listens" for messages that include the sensor data, updating the corresponding variables.
 I developed this structure by defining functiosn that are called in logger.py to initalize the mavlink connection, and update the data.
-The logger.py file saves the respective sensor outputs in seperate CSV files.
+The logger.py file saves the respective sensor outputs in seperate CSV files. <br>
 Excerpt of mav_listener.py
 <img width="1569" height="1044" alt="image" src="https://github.com/user-attachments/assets/57fed9da-3611-4a52-8cc7-63c7d3ca8f1e" />